 Shakespeare wrote the play between 1598 and 1600; the consensus is 1599.
 He titled it The Tragedy of Julius Caesar, but there is much critical thought that often places it with his histories or as a first effort to write tragedy.
-It is considered less daunting for younger students than his more mature tragedies, Hamlet, Macbeth, King Lear, and Othello.
+This play is considered less daunting for younger students than his more mature tragedies: Hamlet, Macbeth, King Lear, and Othello.